New Student Information

 Please note that certain items require timely action on your part to ensure a smooth transition.
 For your time sensitive checklist click here

 2014-2015 Academic Calendar for the Class of 2018

 New Student Orientation

 New Student Orientation will provide you with invaluable resources to help you take full advantage of the academic, intellectual and social opportunities that await.
 Orientation for the Cornell DVM Class of 2018 will be on Monday, August 18, through Tuesday, August 19, 2014.
-Stay tuned for Orientation Schedule.
+Orientation Schedule.

 Get your required books and supplies for the Fall 2014 semester-